Top 10 Best all in one Printer for Small Businesses in 2020 and 2021

 This Brother printer boasts the ability to print up to A3 and easily connects to a plethora of cloud services such as Google Drive, Evernote, Dropbox, Facebook, Flickr, OneNote and OneDrive.

 Once you have used up the ink cartridges that come with the printer, you would be better off opting for the high yield versions that Brother offer.

 This means printing will only cost 0.8p per page for black and white printing and 4.2p for a colour page.

 Print speed depends on the paper size and the resolution you print at, but even for A4 printing on the black and white setting, this all-in-one printer is not going to be breaking any records.

-The results themselves are excellent quality though so it is a trade-off; quality for speed.
+The results themselves are excellent quality though so it is a trade-off; print quality for speed.

 At higher resolutions, this printer is even good enough for design work.

-With so many options out there for the best all-in-one printer for small businesses, it is essential which features are most important for your needs.
+With so many options out there for the best all-in-one printers for small businesses, it is essential which features are most important for your needs.

 Let us know in the comments below if you have any suggestions!

 Author Bio: Written by Fat Lama – Bradley Allen is a content writer for the peer-to-peer rental marketplace.